Czeslaw Znamierowski: Personality

-Znamierowski was known for his joyful personality, outer calmness and great inner emotions which he had been expressing through his art.
-He was always caring and generous person.
+Znamierowski was known for his joyful personality, outer calmness and great inner emotions which he had expressed through his art.
+He was described as a caring and generous person.
 People that knew him said he was always in a good mood, full of energy and creativity.
 Even after his 80th birthday, he was young at heart and full of optimism.
-Znamierowski was also an idealist who saw the good in the world around him.
+Znamierowski was also an idealist who saw good in the world around him.
 Some art critics saw hedonistic trends in his art.
-He had excellent work ethics, dedication and commitment to art which showed through over 3000 paintings that he created during his lifetime, many of which were of a very large panoramic size.
+He had sustainable work ethics, dedication and commitment to art which showed through over 3,000 paintings that he created during his lifetime, many of which were of a very large panoramic size.
 He managed to approach everything independently, and to achieve perfect quality in almost all things he tried his hand at.
 He was remarkable for his unusual diligence; his short sleep was his only break.
-On the outside, Znamierowski was very much a public figure, he performed in theater, participated in exhibitions, gave interviews and was a published art critic.
+On the outside, Znamierowski was very much a public figure.
+He performed in theater, participated in exhibitions, gave interviews and was a published art critic.
 In private life, he lived and worked in a seclusion of his home, noticed by almost no one.
-Despite this his artworks remain as a model of sincerity and consistency.
-Other than painting he has two other passions - flowers and pigeons.
+Despite this, his artworks remain a model of sincerity and consistency.
+Other than painting he had two other passions – flowers and pigeons.
 They were his life hobbies that he never gave up throughout his entire life.
 Wherever he lived, he always found a way to breed pigeons.
 The beautiful birds helped him preserve his mental equilibrium, serenity and peace of mind.
-The birds gave him harmony in life, stimulated his imagination.
+The birds gave him harmony in life and stimulated his imagination.
 Flowers also accompanied him through his whole life.
-Roses, asters, peonies, orchids, dahlias and dozens of other sorts of flowers were inseparable part of the painter's home surroundings in Antakalnis.
+Roses, asters, peonies, orchids, dahlias and dozens of other sorts of flowers were an inseparable part of the painter's home surroundings in Antakalnis.
 Znamierowski never drank alcohol.
 He used to say that when in his childhood he saw the hideousness of drunken people, he – a man inseparably connected with a beauty – decisively discerned this aspect of ugliness.